 Google Analytics Heat Map: How to Use

-Business Digital marketing Blog SEO Analytics User Experience (UX)
+SEO Analytics User Experience (UX)

 How do visitors behave on the website?
 Which elements of usability are convenient and which are not?
 At what point do most users leave the website?
 You can qualitatively improve any website by answering these questions with Google Analytics: increase sales, optimize behavioral metrics, and achieve high positions in search results.
 Standard Google Analytics reports are undoubtedly important; without them, you can’t have full-fledged web analytics.
-But data on visits, depth of views, refusals, and conversions in Google Analytics is just isolated heat map indicators that overlook how users interact with the site.
+However, data on visits, depth of views, refusals, and conversions in Google Analytics are isolated heat map indicators that overlook how users interact with the site.

 What Is a Google Analytics Heat Map?